Kelly Lim Harris

 A Wish in Rome

-Heart over head, I pursued a Bachelor of Music and Arts Conjoint Degree in Classical Voice Performance and European Studies, blending my passions for music, art, culture, and languages.
+Heart over head, I completed a conjoint degree in Classical Voice Performance and European Studies, blending my passions for music, art, culture, and languages.

-I had the privilege of being a soloist Young Achiever with the Auckland Philharmonia, played the title role in L'enfant et les sortilèges, spent a summer singing at the Auckland Art Gallery, and performed Shakespeare at the Pop-up Globe.
+I performed as a soloist with the Auckland Philharmonia, played the title role in L'enfant et les sortilèges, spent a summer singing at Auckland Art Gallery, and performed Shakespeare at the Pop-up Globe.
 The cherry on top was a scholarship to study in Venice, Italy.

 Though I found success, I felt suffocated by the world of opera.
 Whilst visiting Rome, I made a wish at the Trevi Fountain - that a new path would fall into place when I returned home.
 And it did.